martukas/superpack/README.md

 You may test it out with the minimal example manifests included in this repo.

-**In Ubuntu**
+**On Linux**
 ```shell
 pipenv run python ./superpack/superpack.py ./examples/ubuntu.yml
 ```

-**In Windows 10**
+**Io Windows 10**
 ```powershell
 pipenv run python .\superpack\superpack.py .\examples\win10.yml
 ```

 If you try to run this from something like ConEmu, the UI library may not render correctly, so it's recommended you run it from a vanilla `pwsh` terminal.
-If you need to integrate this command into some install script that you might run from funky places, you can always force the creation of a new terminal with the following:
+If you need to integrate this command into some install script that you might run from funky places, you can always force the creation of a new PowerShell windows with something like this:
 ```powershell
 Start-Process pwsh -ArgumentList `
 "-Command & {pipenv run python ./superpack/superpack.py .\examples\win10.yml}"